+'''

-determine initial candidate solution sWhile termination criterion is not satisfied:
+determine initial candidate solution s

+While termination criterion is not satisfied:

-determine set N' of non-tabu neighbors of schoose a best candidate solution s' in N'update tabu attributes based on s'
+determine set N' of non-tabu neighbors of s

+choose a best candidate solution s' in N'

+update tabu attributes based on s'

+s := s'

+'''

-Example: Tabu Search for SAT
+Example: Tabu Search for CSP

-- ▶ Search space: set of all complete assignments of X. - ▶ Solution set: models of the formula. - ► Neighborhood relation: 1-flip - ► Memory: Associate tabu status (Boolean value) with each pair (literal,value) (x, val). - ▶ Initialization: a random assingment - ► Search steps: - pairs (x, v) are tabu if they have been changed in the last tt steps; - neighboring assignments are admissible if they can be reached by changing a non-tabu pair or have fewer unsatisfied constraints than the best assignments seen so far (aspiration criterion); - choose uniformly at random admissible neighbors with minimal number of unsatisfied constraints - ▶ Termination: upon finding a feasible assignment or after given bound on number of search steps has been reached or after a number of idle iterations
+- Search space: set of all complete assignments of X. - Solution set: assignments that satisfy all constraints - Neighborhood relation: one exchange - Memory: Associate tabu status (Boolean value) with each pair (variable, value) (x, val). - Initialization: a random assignment - Search steps: - pairs (x, v) are tabu if they have been changed in the last tt steps; - neighboring assignments are admissible if they can be reached by changing a non-tabu pair or have fewer unsatisfied constraints than the best assignments seen so far (aspiration criterion); - choose uniformly at random admissible neighbors with minimal number of unsatisfied constraints. - Termination: upon finding a feasible assignment or after given bound on number of search steps has been reached or after a number of idle iterations

-- Admissible neighbors of s: Non-tabu search positions in N(s) - ► Tabu tenure: a fixed number of subsequent search steps for which the last search position or the solution components just added/removed from it are declared tabu - ▶ Aspiration criterion (often used): specifies conditions under which tabu status may be overridden (e.g., if considered step leads to improvement in incumbent solution). - Crucial for efficient implementation: - efficient best improvement local search pruning, delta updates, (auxiliary) data structures - efficient determination of tabu status: store for each variable x the number of the search step when its value was last changed itx; x is tabu if it - itx < tt, where it = current search step number.
+- Admissible neighbors of s: Non-tabu search positions in N(s) - Tabu tenure: a fixed number of subsequent search steps for which the last search position or the solution components just added/removed from it are declared tabu - Aspiration criterion (often used): specifies conditions under which tabu status may be overridden (e.g., if considered step leads to improvement in incumbent solution). - Crucial for efficient implementation: - efficient best improvement local search → pruning, delta updates, (auxiliary) data structures - efficient determination of tabu status: store for each variable x the number of the search step when its value was last changed it_x ; x is tabu if $it - it_x < tt$, where it = current search step number.